 At the moment, there are plenty of firms worried about the mobile iterations of their websites and whether they have an SSL certificate, all of which are fundamentally important, but by simply re-designing your online presence just to fulfil those parameters is short-sighted.

 Great websites are an intrinsic part of the 4 pillars: brand, positioning, design and marketing.
 The latter of course, when we consider law firms, requires consideration of chatbots, AI and smart forms and these aren’t an afterthought.
 Similarly the case, neither is content.
 It’s a fundamental and important piece of design that has the heavy work of significantly assisting in the conversion of traffic to file opens.
-It also needs to be considered in the context of SEO, or alternatively, if the content is going to be used for Adwords, is the copy written for it, will it be A/B tested and is there a secondary stage to this content that leads the potential client to the next conversion point.
+It also needs to be considered in the context of SEO, or alternatively, if the content is going to be used for Adwords, is the copy written for it, will it be A/B tested and is there a second stage to this content that leads the potential client to the next conversion point.

 These things aside, remember, your firm’s website isn’t a set and forget proposition, because, despite this work deriving from a well-worked strategy that incorporates those 4 pillars, design is and always will be an assumption.
 By way of example, pass a new website to everyone in your firm and their responses will be as diverse as what there are people.
 The real intelligence comes from running a suite of analytics and tracking that informs your web design team of what’s working, what’s not and what possibly will need to change.
-For example, not only do we run heatmaps under all the websites we do for law firms, but we record live testing of which we watch how users are manoeuvring through the website and where they may be getting stuck.
+For example, not only do we run heatmaps under all the websites we do for law firms, but we record live testing of which we watch how users are maneuvering through the website and where they may be getting stuck.
 We commonly re-design major design elements within the first 3 months because we have a better knowledge once the rubber hits the road.
 Read this article on measuring ROI on your law firm marketing spend.

 These are just some of the things you’re likely to miss when you simply point to another law firm’s website and want one just like them.
 Your law firm’s website is one of the most important touchpoints.
 It’s going to be a big job, that ultimately will fall within an exhaustive process that is going to take plenty of time.
 It will be as painful as 300 pages of Interrogatories, but if you get it right, as important as a Statement of Claim.